To see links to BenU Library subscription content in your Google Scholar search results:

 By searching through the library’s subscription databases and limiting your search to scholarly or peer-reviewed journals, you can be confident that all the materials retrieved will be legitimate sources for your research paper.

 The Benedictine Library groups databases by broad subject heading.
 In addition, each database has a description of the subjects covered.
 Every database has HELP pages if you need them.

 By using the Advanced Search feature you can combine concepts to produce a more in-depth search.
 Advanced search also lets you choose to search a field: Author, Title, Publication Title or Subject.

 Use quotation marks “ “ to enclose a commonly used phrase.
 This will force the database to search those terms as one phrase.
 For example: “Fran Lloyd Wright” will look for the architect.
 Frank Lloyd Wright will bring up articles that have any of those words in them.

 Used to connect and define the relationship between your search terms.
 When searching electronic databases, you can use Boolean operators to either narrow or broaden your record sets.
 The three Boolean operators are AND, OR and NOT.

 Many databases use vocabulary that is specific to the subject being covered.
 This vocabulary is often listed under Subject or Thesaurus.
 The purpose of controlled vocabulary is to give precise terminology to make database searching more effective and efficient.
 By entering search terms from the Subject or Thesaurus gives the user precise results.
 This is often more effective than searching by keyword

-Enter a journal title (e.g., Journal of Clinical Nursing) in the search box below to find out if we subscribe to it.
-If we do, you will see one or more databases listed under Find Full Text.
-Notice the date range next to each database.
+Go to Journals By Title Search and enter a journal title (e.g., Journal of Clinical Nursing) in the search box to find out if we subscribe to it.
+When full text is available, notice the date range below each database.
 You'll find that some databases hold more volumes than others.
 Click the database with the date range most appropriate for your topic.
-From there, you can start searching for articles in the journal.